followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseLegend/title/placeholderSize.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the legend title's maximum height.
+Reserves a pixel-measured space for the legend title.
 <!--/shortDescription-->

 <!--fullDescription-->